Objectives

 • Model the Earth rotating once every 24 hours and use this to explain why the Sun appears to move across the sky and why day and night alternate.

-• Keep the Earth’s axis tilt visible when teaching seasons so students link changing sunlight angle and day length to the yearly orbit.
+• Keep the Earth’s axis tilt visible when teaching seasons so you link changing sunlight angle and day length to the yearly orbit.

 • Use a simple top-down and side-view Moon model to show that phases are caused by the changing view of the illuminated half of the Moon during its orbit.

-• Introduce average orbital speed as a distance-over-time calculation and use it with clear units.
+• Use average orbital speed as a distance-over-time calculation with clear units.

 • Keep relative timescales visible: one day for rotation, one month for the Moon’s orbit, and one year for the Earth’s orbit.